Home / Journal / Flair Inhaler Review: An Ho...

 The honest verdict

-Flair won't quit smoking for you, and it won't replace nicotine.
-What it does, well, is give you back the small physical ritual that smokers and vapers don't realise they'll miss until it's gone.
-For the right person — someone who's done the chemistry and is now fighting the habit — that's the difference between making it through Tuesday afternoon and lighting up.
+Flair won't quit smoking for you and it won't replace nicotine.
+What it does well is give back the small physical ritual that smokers and vapers don't realise they'll miss until it's gone.
+For the right person — someone who's handled the chemistry and is now fighting the habit — that's the difference between getting through Tuesday afternoon and lighting up.

-If that's you, the starter set is the right place to begin.
+If that's you, the Starter Set is the place to begin.
 If you're not sure, our flavour guide and Flair vs Füm comparison are good next reads.

 FAQ